 Since inorganic phosphate is an unmeasured anion and ionized Ca and Mg are unmeasured cations, these will affect the AG and changes in these results should be considered when interpreting the AG.
 Phosphate is a strong ion and is used more in the strong ion approach to acid-base status.
 Since ionized calcium and magnesium are found in relatively low concentrations in health or disease, they contribute only a little to changes in the anion gap and are not considered strong cations.
 For more information on these minerals, see related links below.

-The kidney not only has a central role in responding to acid-base disturbances, but can also be responsible for a primary disturbance (or lack of compensation or correction) if kidney function is abnormal.
+The kidney not only has a central role in responding to acid-base disturbances, but can also be responsible for a primary disturbance (or lack of compensation or attempted correction) if kidney function is abnormal.
 For example, renal azotemia (and sometimes post-renal azotemia) may cause a titration (high anion gap) acidosis, due to decreased renal excretion of acids normally filtered through the kidneys, e.g. phosphates, sulfates and citrates (remember, high phosphate is a feature of decreased glomerular filtration rate).
 Therefore, results of renal tests should be assessed to determine the potential cause of a metabolic acid-base disturbance.
-Furthermore, a normally functioning kidney is required for the body to compensate for a primary respiratory disturbance or to correct a primary metabolic disturbance.
+Furthermore, a normally functioning kidney is required for the body to compensate for a primary respiratory disturbance or to help correct a primary metabolic disturbance.
 Note, that not all renal disease will result in acid-base abnormalities.
 An animal can have renal disease, but still be able to compensate for a respiratory acid-base disturbance or may not have a primary metabolic disturbance due to the renal disease.
 For more information on renal function, see related links below.

 Guidelines for interpretation